About

 Take on 42 miles of family fun this summer with The Great Family Walk!

-Whether you’re pacing through parks, conquering countryside or strolling the city streets – you can walk your miles where, when and how you like, exploring new places or revisiting your family's favourite spots.
+Whether you’re pacing through parks, conquering the countryside or strolling the city streets – you can walk where, when and how you like, exploring new places or revisiting your family's favourite spots.

-You have the whole of August to walk your 42 miles as a team, in little boredom-busting bursts or big, cheap-day-out chunks.
+You have the whole of August to clock up your 42 miles as a team, in little boredom-busting bursts or big, cheap-day-out chunks.
 It’s your family adventure, your way.

-Every mile you walk counts as you work together or apart towards your goal, and every pound you raise takes us closer to a better future for children with cancer.
+Every mile counts as you work together or apart towards your goal, and every pound you raise takes us closer to a better future for children with cancer.

-Sign up for free and receive your own family fundraising page where you can track your money and your miles, upload your best action pics and unlock digital badges to proudly display for hitting milestones and achievements.
+Sign up for free to get your own family fundraising page where you can track your money and your miles, upload your best action pics and unlock digital badges for hitting milestones and achievements.

 Support and fun

-Bag nice bright T-shirts for the family to wear with pride when you reach £42.
+Bag a nice bright T-shirt for each member of your family to wear with pride when you reach £42.

 Medal moments